sunchang0124/dp_cgans/README.md

 ### Use with python

-1. if your input is tabular data (e.g., csv):
+If your input is tabular data (e.g., csv):

  ```python
 from dp_cgans import DP_CGAN